yashknight007/MeetAI-Basis_Vectors/README.md

 ## ✅ Availability Parsing with NLP 🧠
 Used Spacy NLP to find the availability of Candidates to schedule with the Recruiters available time slots for meetings.

-## ✅ Sends Calendar invites automatiaclly 📅
+## ✅ Sends Calendar invites automatically 📅
 Finds available time slots from recruiters free schedule and sends calendar invites to both the parties.

 ##  🏗 Tech Stack